usman-abyss/abyss-3D-viewer-docs/guide/props.md

 ## pointBudget

-The `pointBudget` prop is used to control the number of props loaded and rendered at any given time.
+The `pointBudget` prop is used to control the number of points to be rendered in the 3D View at a time.

 **Prop Definition**